KarlK90/yaemk-split-kb/docs/index.md

     * Rotary encoders register motion.
     * Displays show YAEMK logo on startup on both halves.
     * Reset+DFU tactile switch resets the board on short press and enters DFU bootloader on long press (see GD32VF103 specific notes in Firmware section).
+15. *(Optional)* Paint the edges of the pcb with a black marker pen.

 ## Troubleshooting